What make KAKAO unique?

-Other varieties of cacao exist, but many have been tampered with and genetically altered (cloned, hybridized) by man over time to produce larger seeds, higher yields, and greater resistance to disease.
-In addition, from its native origins cacao has been dispersed globally and taken to regions of the world it would have never reached organically.
+Other varieties of cacao exist, but many have been tampered with and genetically altered (modified and hybridized) by man over the years to produce larger seeds, higher yields, and trees with greater resistance to disease.
+From its native origins cacao has been dispersed globally and taken to regions of the world it is not native to.
 Forestero, for instance, once native to the Upper Amazon, is now primarily grown in West Africa, accounting for roughly 80% of the world's chocolate production.

-Many challenges arise for farmers and the planet when cacao is taken from its native origins (Mexico/Central/South America) and transplanted into non-native environments (Africa/India/Indonesia).
-The results are typically devastating, including destruction of natural habitat from slash and burn farming practices and various forms of slave labor.
-Makenzie and Michael have witnessed this devastation first hand.
-In 2018, they met the Peruvian farmer responsible for introducing cloned and hybrid cacao to Peru.
-Allured by the idea of wage security and the promise of industry demand, he confessed regretting his decision to bring genetically altered cacao into Peru.
+Many challenges arise for farmers and the planet when cacao is taken from its native origins and transplanted into non-native environments like Africa, India, Indonesia, and Asia.
+The results are typically devastating, including the destruction of natural habitat from slash and burn farming practices and various forms of slave labor.
+Our Founder Makenzie has witnessed this devastation first hand.
+In 2018, she met the Peruvian farmer responsible for introducing cloned and hybridized cacao to Peru.
+Allured by the idea of wage security and the promise of industry demand, he confessed regretting his decision to bring genetically altered cacao to Peru.

 Genetically altered cacao is now grown throughout Central and South America.
-Its cross pollination with native cacao is making it increasingly difficult to locate, isolate, and protect native cacao.
-To learn more about the dark side of chocolate and our motivation for doing things differently, view the Chocolate/Cacao episode of ROTTEN on Netflix.
+Its cross pollination with native cacao has made it increasingly difficult to locate, isolate, and protect native cacao varieties.
+To learn more about the dark side of chocolate and our motivation for doing things differently, view the cacao episode from the docuseries ROTTEN on Netflix.

-2. We use the whole bean when making our KAKAO.
-Unlike cocoa powder or the 'raw' cacao powders you find on your grocery store shelves, our KAKAO includes the butter...all of it.
-In most chocolate products, the cacao butter is separated from the cacao powder before being recombined to make a finished treat.
-When not recombined, the two are sold separately as cacao powder and cacao butter.
-Because our KAKAO includes the cacao butter, our product has a higher degree of nutritional value as well as a higher concentration of the plant compounds that elicit cacao's ceremonial effects (See: The Science under the LEARN tab).
+Unlike cocoa powder or the "raw" cacao powders you find on your grocery store shelves, our KAKAO includes the cacao butter...all of it.
+In most chocolate products, the cacao butter is separated from the cacao powder before being recombined to make a finished product.
+Sometimes the two are sold separately as cacao powder and cacao butter.
+Because KAKAO includes the cacao butter, our product has a higher nutritional value as well as a higher concentration of the plant compounds in cacao that elicit cacao's blissful and heart-opening effects (See: The Science of KAKAO under the LEARN tab).

-3. KAKAO is minimally processed, meaning the beans still contain as much of their natural compounds as humanly possible.
-We use the least amount of processing possible to create our finished product in order to minimize the negative effects of over-processing.
-Our raw cacao beans undergo fermentation to cultivate their flavor profile and activating natural compounds.
-The fermented beans are then roasted at low temperatures, cracked, and stone ground by traditional means.
-Our KAKAO is NEVER hydraulically pressed, conched, or tempered.
-Any cacao that is pressed, conched, or tempered can no longer be considered 'ceremonial-grade.'
+We use the least amount of processing to create the finished product in order to minimize the negative effects of over-processing.
+The cacao beans undergo fermentation to cultivate their flavor profile and activate aromatic compounds.
+The fermented beans are then toasted at low temperatures, cracked, and stone ground by traditional means.
+Our KAKAO is never hydraulically pressed, conched, or tempered.